Natural Selection (Fuel album): Background

 Following the multi-platinum success of their previous album Something Like Human, Fuel had some setbacks to overcome before they could begin recording the album that became Natural Selection.
 First off, the band had to resolve some pressing legal matters which prohibited them from recording.

 Medical problems also inhibited the recording of the album.
 In 1998, singer Brett Scallions collided on stage with guitarist–songwriter Carl Bell during the band's Sunburn tour.
 This left Scallions with a deviated septum that required medical attention.
 Scallions relearned how to sing after losing his voice during the surgery: "I think I basically had to relearn how to sing...
 I had to recondition myself and figure out how to sing again."

 Bell expressed confidence in Natural Selection, stating "The record is, I think, far and beyond any of the other records we've had as a body of work."
 Producer Michael Beinhorn has stated that Natural Selection is one of his favorite albums that he's produced.

 Reception

-Natural Selection debuted at No. 15 on the Billboard 200 album chart, peaking higher than Something Like Human, and selling 71,000 copies in its first week of release.
+Natural Selection debuted at No. 15 on the Billboard 200 album chart, selling 71,990 copies in its first week of release.
+In its second week, the album sold a further 29,716 copies, bringing its total sales after two weeks to 101,706 copies.

 The album was later nominated for a Grammy Award in 2004 for Best Engineered Album, Non-Classical.
-By January 4, 2004, Natural Selection had sold 262.190 Copies To date, Natural Selection has not been certified gold by the RIAA.
-However, it is possible that the album sold at least 500,000 copies or more by the end of 2008 or up to today.
+By January 30, 2004, Natural Selection had sold more than 280,000 copies in the United States, according to Nielsen SoundScan.
+By the end of February 2004, Natural Selection had sold over 300,000 units in the United States.
+By late 2004, the album had shipped approximately 500,000 units to retailers in the United States.
+Despite reaching the threshold for Gold certification, it was never officially certified by the RIAA, apparently because the label did not submit the album for certification.